Chart Color Schemes

 Rutherford (South) - Telarah is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Rutherford (South) - Telarah had a cultural diversity index below average, with 91.7% of its population being Australian citizens, 92.5% born in Australia, and 95.6% speaking English only at home.
-Christianity was the predominant religion in Rutherford (South) - Telarah as of 2016, comprising 53.8% of people, compared to 57.0% across Rest of NSW.
+Rutherford South-Telarah had a cultural diversity score below average, with 91.7% of residents being citizens, 92.5% born in Australia, and 95.6% speaking English only at home.
+Christianity was the predominant religion, making up 53.8% of people, compared to 57.0% across Rest of NSW.
 The top three ancestry groups were Australian (31.4%), English (30.5%), and Australian Aboriginal (8.1%).

-Notably, Samoan representation was higher at 0.2% compared to the regional average of 0.1%, Polish representation was similar at 0.7%, and Maltese representation was slightly higher at 0.4% compared to the regional average of 0.3%.
+Notably, Samoan representation was higher at 0.2%, Polish was the same at 0.7%, and Maltese was slightly higher at 0.4%.

 Frequently Asked Questions - Diversity